ayshamukhtar/QuizAppP3/README.md

 >How to run the server:
 ->Download .zip file to access the files

-- Step 1: make sure you have Node.js installed on your machine.
+- Step 1: Download the .zip file and extract the contents to a folder on your computer

-- Step 2: clone the repository in your terminal: git clone https://github.com/ayshamukhtar/QuizAppFinal.git
+- Step 2: Open terminal and cd path/to/QuizAppP3  (the path will be where you stored the folder on your computer)

-- Step 3: cd QuizAppFinal

-- Step 4: npm install
+- Step 3: npm install

-- Step 5: Run the server: node server.js
+- Step 4: Run the server: node server.js

-- Step 6: On your brower go to http://localhost:3000
+- Step 5: On your brower go to http://localhost:3000

 >Team Members and Roles:

 - Aysha Mukhtar

--Helped create the Home page (index.html), Questions page (questions.html) and results.html
+-Helped create the Home page (index.html), Questions page (questions.html), results.html and leaderboard page

 -Added background with animaated moving image

 -Added the server and server steps to make sure everything runs smoothly

--Deployed add using Render

--Sign Up button

--Loaded the questions

 - Brenna Solomon